-1

-PROGRAM PREREQUISITES: 3 credits
+creation required for the finto in motion recurcy relevision roudetion.

-TCM100 Digital Multimedia (3) or

-waived by permission of Program Director
+PROGRAM P TCM100 REREQUISITES: 3 credits Digital Multimedia (3) OR waived by permission of Program Director

-GENERAL STUDIES (G.S.)
+GENERAL ED DUCATION (G.E.)
 REQUIREMENTS: 22-24 credits

-CORE: 15-17 credits
+CORE: 15-17

-First-Year Composition
+First-Year Co mposition

 ENG101 First-Year Composition (3) OR

 ENG107 First-Year Composition for ESL (3)

 ENG102 First-Year Composition (3) OR

 ENG108 FIrst-Year Composition for ESL (3)

-Oral Communication
+Oral Commu

-Any approved G. S. course in the Oral Communication area
+Any approved G. E. course from the Oral Communication area

-Critical Reading
+Critical Read

-CRE101 Critical and Evaluative Reading I (3) or
+CRE101 Critical and Evaluative Reading I (3) OR

 equivalent as indicated by assessment

 Mathematics

-Any approved G. S. course in the Mathematics area
+Any approved G. E. course from the Mathematics area 3-5

 DISTRIBUTION: 7 credits

-Humanities and Fine Arts
+Humanities a

-Met by HUM/THE205 course listed in the Required Courses areas
+Met by HUM/THE205 course listed in the Required Courses areas0

 Natural Sciences

-Any approved G. S. course in the Natural Sciences area
+G. E. course from the Natural Sciences area

-Social and Behavioral Sciences
+chavioral Sciences

-Any approved G. S. course in the Social/Behavioral Sciences area
+Any approved G. E. course from the Social/Behavioral Sciences area

 Grade of "C" or better required for all courses in the AAS in Motion

 Picture/Television Production.

-Social and Behavioral Sciences Any approved G. S. course in the Social/Behavioral Sciences area